 This feat is what provides the “stored healing” so you’ll just need to keep using healing encounters on your allies to build up on stored HP (even if they’re at full HP they’ll still get the stored amount) and once/if they drop to low enough HP (and are still alive) they’ll instantly regain that stored HP.
-This is an extremely useful feat but only if your allies are instantly killed and you have provided enough stored healing for them to regain full HP.
+This is an extremely useful feat but only if your allies aren't instantly killed and you have provided enough stored healing for them to regain full HP.

 This feat path is mostly focused on buff/debuff and damage and it’s the most sought after for endgame (but for that you’ll need to already have a bit of a higher ilvl to make it functional - I mean to be able to purely focus on buff/debuff without lacking on healing)

 Astral Fury (0/5) : “You deal 2/4/6/8/10% more damage.”

 You do more damage.
 It’s useful for solo or dps builds but you don’t “need” to do damage in group content.
 I mean you can to help out but it should never be your first (or second) priority.

 Furious Intervention (0/5) : “You generate 2/4/6/8/10% more Action Points when dealing damage.”

 The “when dealing damage” can be a bit misguiding since most of your encounters do a bit of damage so you’re basically getting extra AP from most of them and not just the damage specific powers.